 Mehmet Dilsiz / Shutterstock.com

 Buying generics is generally a great way to save on medications.
-The U.S. Food and Drug Administration, or FDA, requires that generic and brand-name medications — whether over-the-counter or prescription — conform to safety standards.
+The U.S. Food and Drug Administration (FDA) requires that generic and brand-name medications — whether over-the-counter or prescription — conform to safety standards.

-In “10 Ways to Get Your Medications for Less,” we explain how you can use the [email protected] database to confirm whether the FDA considers a particular generic prescription drug equivalent to its brand-name version.
+In “10 Expert Tips for Slashing the Prescription Drug Costs,” we explain how you can use the federal agency’s [email protected] database to confirm whether the FDA considers a particular generic prescription drug equivalent to its brand-name version.

 3. Baby formula